Fighting the Giant

 But ask: what are they going to have to DO, physically and publicly, to claim & earn that love?

-In a romance, this isn’t necessarily solely the act of them verbally declaring their love–although it might be only that.
+In a romance, this can be solely the act of them verbally declaring their love–it depends on the core story problem/plot issue you’ve set up.
 But often, Act III involves them doing something ‘plotty,’ something related to their story goal.
+Something that prioritizes the other romantic lead(s).

-Pro Tip: It often involves some kind of sacrifice.
+Pro Tip: And this often involves some kind of sacrifice.

 Now they will.
-They’re able &/or willing to do it…because they’ve vanquished their internal giant.
+In Act III, they’re able &/or willing to do it…because they’ve vanquished their internal giant.

 Act III is where they prove it.
 It’s their final test.